Retiring localizable technical debt

 The policymaker’s perspective

-Some—indeed most—conventional views of technical debt do not regard the deferred upgrade as technical debt, for various reasons—it isn’t software, or it isn’t in a product, or it isn’t a shortcut taken for expedience, and so on.
-Moreover, the person who made the decision to take on the debt was the CFO, who isn’t an engineer, and who might not even realize that the implications of the decision result in taking on technical debt.
+Some — indeed most — conventional views of technical debt do not regard the deferred upgrade as technical debt, for various reasons: it isn’t software, or it isn’t in a product, or it isn’t a shortcut taken for expedience, and so on.
+Moreover, the person who made the decision to take on the debt was the CFO, who is not an engineer, and who might not even realize that the implications of the decision result in taking on technical debt.

-But from the viewpoint of the policymaker, the commitment to execute the upgrade in the future is equivalent to accepting a technical obligation.
-For the enterprise, it’s a technical debt.
-Following UGI’s current accounting procedures, the SharePoint users and IT will pay the metaphorical interest on that technical debt.
-It will appear as an operating expense for those groups.
+But from the viewpoint of the policy maker, the commitment to execute the upgrade in the future is equivalent to accepting a technical obligation.
+For the enterprise, it is a technical debt.
+Following UGI’s current account procedures, the metaphorical interest on that technical debt will be paid by the SharePoint users and by IT, and it will appear as an operating expense for those groups.
 That’s unfortunate, because the purpose of deferring the upgrade was unrelated to their operations.
-It was an enterprise cost-leveling maneuver.
-As such, the enterprise should probably account for the costs at the enterprise level to ensure accurate representation of the operational costs for the SharePoint users and for IT, and to accurately represent the CFO’s operations.
+It was an enterprise cost-leveling maneuver whose costs should probably be accounted for at the enterprise level to ensure that operational costs for the SharePoint users and for IT are accurately represented, and to accurately represent the CFO’s operations.

 Non-technical decisions, occurring anywhere in the enterprise, can sometimes lead to incurring technical debt.
 Enterprise policy intended to support effective technical debt management must take these phenomena into account.